HomeDing/homeding.github.io/steps/newelement.md

 ---
 title: "Create and extend a new Element"
+layout: "page.njk"
-tags: "steps"
+tags: ["steps"]
 date: "2022-03-01"
 excerpt: >
-  The HomeDing library is not a closed eco system but rather allows adding new functionality by adding new Elements to support a specific functionality, sensor, chip, network service and more.
+  How to add new functionality to a HomeDing based device by adding new Elements to support a specific functionality, sensor, chip, network service and more.
 ---

-# {{title}}

-{{excerpt}}
+The HomeDing library is not a closed eco system but allows customization, configuration and extensions.

+This step-by-step article shows how to start with a simple implementation that gets extended to support the specific benefits of the ecosystem.

 The entrance effort to do so is not more complex than writing a Arduino sketch with a setup and loop function.